 Article IX - Amendments and Ratification:

 This section explains how constitutional amendments are made, as well as the procedure for adopting a constitution and any future amendments.
 At a minimum, your constitution must be voted on and approved by the general membership of your organization.
-This article should also include a statement requiring submission of an updated constitution and bylaws to the Student Activities Center within 10 days should the document be amended following recognition.
+This article should also include a statement requiring submission of an updated constitution and bylaws to Student Engagement within 10 days should the document be amended following recognition.

 Related Pages to Consider:

-Leadership and Service Center to schedule an appointment to review your constitution
+Student Engagement to schedule an appointment to review your constitution